Matt Vickers

 Matthew Alexander Vickers (born 24 September 1983) is a British Conservative politician who serves as the Member of Parliament (MP) for Stockton West, Deputy Chairman of the Conservative Party and Shadow Minister of State for Illegal Immigration, Crime, Policing and Fire.

-Prior to boundary changes, he had previously been the MP for Stockton South from 12 December 2019 to 30 May 2024.
+Prior to the boundary changes, he had previously been the MP for Stockton South from 12 December 2019 to 30 May 2024.

 Early life

 Vickers was born in the University Hospital of North Tees to Hilary and Alexander Vickers, a hairdresser and builder.
 He grew up in Stockton-on-Tees and has three brothers.
 He studied law and business management at Teesside University, and later studied at the University of Law.
 Vickers previously worked at Woolworths and Home Bargains including in a management role.

 Local political career

 Vickers stood for election in the Norton West ward on the Stockton-on-Tees Borough Council in 2007 and 2011 losing to Labour Party candidates Ann and Dick Cains and David and Norma Wilburn respectively.
 In 2015 he stood for election in the Hartburn ward and became a councillor and leader of the Conservative group on the council from May 2015 until April 2021, when he stood down forcing a by-election.

-Between 2009 and 2019, he was the constituency agent for Richmond (Yorks).
-Vickers initially worked with William Hague.
-Following Hague's retirement, Vickers helped to run Rishi Sunak's successful general election campaigns in 2015 and 2017.

 Vickers stood as the Conservative candidate for Cleveland Police and Crime Commissioner in 2016 losing to Barry Coppinger after the second preference votes were counted with a 37.9% vote share.

-After being elected an MP in 2019, Vickers remained as a Councillor but did not claim any expenses and donated all his councillor salary to three local charities, which helped veterans, those suffering with dementia and homelessness in the constituency.
-Confirmed recipients included Teesside Dementia Link Services, Don War Memorial Bar and the Moses Project, whose representatives wrote a letter in support of Mr Vickers in August 2020, arguing that 'since being elected, Matt Vickers has proved to be an immensely active and supportive MP', and criticising 'the coverage of a recent council meeting where negative comments were reported about local MP, Matt Vickers'.
-At the time of his departure as a councillor, his allowance amounted to a minimum of £9,300 per year.
+After being elected an MP in 2019, Vickers remained as a councillor but donated his expenses to charity.